hypo69/hypo/docs/gemini/out/en/how_to/src/ai/prompts/developer/doc_writer_md_ru.rst

     *   **Modules:**  Start with a module description explaining its overall function and role.
 Include examples of its use, formatted as fenced code blocks (language: python).
 Specify the platforms on which the module is intended to function and a concise overview of its purpose.
     *   **Classes:** Detail the class's purpose.
 Describe its attributes and methods in separate sections.
 For each method, clearly define its parameters, return values, and provide example usage (in fenced code blocks).
     *   **Functions/Methods:**  Describe the parameters and return values of each function.
 Explain what the function/method does and give example usage (using fenced code blocks).
     *   **Exceptions:** Document potential exceptions that might occur within the code and their circumstances.
-This includes parameter descriptions for exceptions and illustrative code examples.
+This includes parameter descriptions for exceptions and illuStartive code examples.

 3. **Formatting:** Adhere to the provided RST format (as seen in the prompt examples).
 Use appropriate headings (e.g., `# Модуль: ...`, `## Атрибуты`, `### Метод: ...`) for clarity.